-The friendly feeling of a local bank paired with the reach and impact of a global bank
+The feeling of a local bank and the reach and impact of a global bank

 Emil works in the Debt Capital Markets team in Helsinki, Finland.
 We spoke to him about his role within SEB.

 Describe what work you do and how you ended up where you are today?

 “It’s probably easiest to go through it chronologically to understand how I ended up at my current position at SEB.
 My first experience with SEB was during my studies, when I got a summer internship here.
 At the end of my studies, following other internships, I applied for the International Trainee programme at SEB, which is a one-year full-time role mixed with training and networking.
 The International Trainee programme allowed me to see and understand the bank from a holistic perspective and I had the chance to meet people from all across the bank.
 The programme included 25 other trainees from Finland, Norway, Germany and Sweden.
 I had a lot of interaction with the other trainees and senior management, so I was exposed to the huge variety of opportunities that exist here at SEB.